FireQ has the BEST Clients – Simply the Best

 With that in mind, we want to share an updated FireQ overview.
 It doesn’t cover every single feature of the FireQ system but a selection of what is available that demonstrates how much easier it is to manage the fire department when you have the right tool.

 FireQ is an all-in-one management system that is packed with features.
 It is a two-part system consisting of software and an app.
 The FireQ app supports firefighters when they are responding to an emergency, while the FireQ software supports firefighters in the running of the fire department and all that it entails.
-Specifically, FireQ helps with:
+It helps with a lot if things, More specifically, FireQ helps with:

 - Pre-incident Planning